Te Auaunga (Oakley Creek)

 Introduction

-Te Auaunga is a site of great cultural significance to iwi mana whenua who have long-standing historical connections to the awa.
+Te Auaunga is a site of great cultural significance to mana whenua who have long-standing historical connections to the awa.

 Background